 Method: In this particular review we searched the literature via web of science database for ophthalmic drugs which is investigated with voltammetric techniques using the keywords of voltammetry, electrochemistry, determination and electroanalytical methods.

 Results: We found 33 types of substance in nearly 140 articles.
 We grouped them clinically into seven major groups as antibiotics, antivirals, non-steroidal anti-inflammatory drugs, anti-glaucomatous drugs, steroidal drugs, local anesthetics and miscellaneous.
 Voltammetric techniques, electrodes, optimum pHs, peak potentials, limit of detection values, limit of quantification values, linearity ranges, sample type and interference effects were compared.

 Conclusion: Ophthalmic drugs are widely used in the clinic and it is an important to determine trace amounts analytically of these substances.
 Voltammetry is a preferred method for its ease of use, high sensitivity, low cost, and high availability for the determination of ophthalmic drugs as well as many other medical drugs.
 The Limit of Detection shows us voltammetry is quite sufficient for determining ophthalmic drugs in many media such as human serum, urine and ophthalmic eye drops.

 Ophthalmology, Ophthalmic Drugs, Voltammetry, Determination, Electrochemistry, Electroanalytical Methods

-Hacettepe University, Faculty of Medicine, Department of Ophthalmology, Ankara, İstanbul Okan University, Faculty of Engineering, Department of Food Engineering, İstanbul, Ankara University, Faculty of Pharmacy, Department of Analytical Chemistry, Ankara
+University of Health Sciences, Ulucanlar Eye Training and Research Hospital, Department of Ophthalmology, Ankara, İstanbul Okan University, Faculty of Engineering, Department of Food Engineering, İstanbul, Ankara University, Faculty of Pharmacy, Department of Analytical Chemistry, Ankara